Q: I have been accepted into the music program. What are the next steps?

 Q: How do I make the most out of my first-year experience?

 A: Please visit CWRU | First Year for additional resources, to get involved, and to discover why you’ll love it here!
 Be sure to get involved with the Music Undergraduate Student Involvement Committee (M.U.S.I.C.).
 The goal of this student organization is to promote and facilitate various musical collaborations, performances, and experiences across campus among music majors, non-majors, faculty, and the general public.

 A: The Department of Music is pleased to offer a wide variety of academic Ensembles (MUEN) that are open to all CWRU affiliated individuals (faculty, staff, students, alumni, and University Circle community members).
 For those who are interested in performing please see the webpage for the group that you are interested in joining and you will find the information that you need to join.
 If you require further information the ensemble director’s information is provided for direct communication.

 Q: Do ensembles require an audition?

 A: Yes.
-All ensembles require a placement audition and permission from the director.
+Most ensembles require an audition and permission from the director.
 Auditions take place in the fall during orientation or the first week of class.
-The Ensembles webpage will give more specific information.
-Interested students should contact the ensemble director by email with any questions.
+The Ensembles page will give more information.
+Interested students should contact the ensemble director by email with any specific questions.

 Q: Who teaches lessons?